-The National Rifle Association (NRA) is pulling out all the stops ahead of what’s estimated to be one of the largest marches of all time on Saturday, when one million people plan to descend on the nation’s capital to demand stricter gun control measures.
+The National Rifle Association is pulling out all the stops ahead of what’s expected to be one of the largest marches of all time on Saturday, when an estimated 1 million people descend on the nation’s capital to demand stricter gun control measures.

-NRA TV has been flooding its social media channels with videos criticizing the protesters under the hashtag #MarchForOurLives, the name student survivors of the shooting at Marjory Stoneman Douglas High School in Parkland, Florida, chose for the demonstration.
-Students leading the march want legislators to raise the federal age to buy a gun to 21, close background check loopholes for gun show and online gun sales, and ban assault weapons.
+NRA TV has been flooding its social media channels with videos criticizing the protesters under the hashtag #MarchForOurLives, the name student survivors of the shooting at Marjory Stoneman Douglas High School in Parkland, Florida, chose for the event.
+Students leading the march want legislators to raise the federal age to buy a gun to 21, close background-check loopholes for gun show and online gun sales, and ban assault weapons.